Boletus pinophilus

-Boletus pinophilus, commonly known as the pine bolete or pinewood king bolete, is a basidiomycete fungus of the genus Boletus found throughout Europe and western Asia.
+Boletus pinophilus, commonly known as the pine bolete or pinewood king bolete, is a basidiomycete fungus of the genus Boletus.
 Described by Italian naturalist Carlo Vittadini in 1835, B. pinophilus was for many years considered a subspecies or form of the porcini mushroom B. edulis before genetic studies confirmed its distinct status.
 In 2008, B. pinophilus in western North America were reclassified as a new species, B. rex-veris.
-B. pinophilus is edible, and may be preserved and cooked.

-The fungus grows predominantly in coniferous forests on sandy soils, forming ectomycorrhizal associations in symbiosis with living trees by enveloping the tree's underground roots with sheaths of fungal tissue.
-Host trees include various species of pine, the European silver fir and European spruce, as well as deciduous trees such as chestnut trees, oak and beech.
-The fungus produces spore-bearing fruit bodies (known as "mushrooms") above ground under pine trees in summer and autumn.
+The fungus produces spore-bearing fruit bodies (i.e. mushrooms) above ground under pine trees in summer and autumn.
 It has a red-brown to maroon-coloured cap and a large and bulbous stipe, covered with coarse orange-red reticulation.
 As with other boletes, the size of the fruiting body is variable.

+The fungus is found throughout Europe and western Asia.
+It grows predominantly in coniferous forests on sandy soil, forming ectomycorrhizal associations in symbiosis with living trees by enveloping the tree's underground roots with sheaths of fungal tissue.
+Host trees include various species of pine, the European silver fir and European spruce, as well as deciduous trees such as chestnut trees, oak and beech.
+B. pinophilus is edible, and may be preserved and cooked.